How To Secure Laravel API Authentication with Sanctum - Security Guide

 php artisan make:controller Api/AuthController

-Open the AuthController file and paste the code below.
+Open the AuthController file and add this code:

 <?php